rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 (Think of `1` and `2` as `Office.MessageCompose`-like "facets" currently offered by an API, you want to know what code needs to change when the API offers a `3`-rd facet.)

-Interestingly TS uses the `switch` statement to solve this problem:
+Interestingly, TS uses the `switch` statement to solve this problem:

 ```JavaScript
 //This compiles!